 Students practice conservation at home, wherever home may be, and work with the Connecticut Department of Energy and Environmental Protection (DEEP) to help maintain and monitor one of the few inland colonies of purple martins, a threatened species in Connecticut.
 Opportunities exist for Marvelwood students to work closely with the Audubon Society in neighboring Sharon to care for birds in rehabilitation and/or their educational programs.

 Many Marvelwood graduates continue to pursue ornithological studies in college and enjoy life-long birdwatching as a fascinating hobby as a result of their experience at Marvelwood.
-Sean Graesser '09, at left with Science Department Chair Laurie Doss, is currently working for the Roger Tory Peterson Institute of Natural History and is a regular contribuor to their Facebook page.
+Sean Graesser '09 (below) with Science Department Chair Laurie Doss, is currently working for the Roger Tory Peterson Institute of Natural History and is a regular contribuor to their Facebook page.
 Sean shared his passion for ornithology in the American Birding Association's publication, Birding Magazine.
 Read his contribution here.